mcarbonell/kratia-forums/BUGS.md

 2.  **Issue:** AI Assistant (Firebase Studio App Prototyper) repeatedly forgets to use the specified XML format for file changes, instead outputting "(Omitted from agent history: ...)".
     *   **Description:** When requested to make code changes, the AI acknowledges the request but provides a placeholder instead of the actual XML diff.
 This requires multiple reminders from the user.
     *   **Cause:** Potential internal model behavior or a "habit" from training data where this placeholder was common.
+Also, the context window limit might be contributing, making the AI "forget" earlier instructions about the XML format.
     *   **Impact:** Slows down development as changes are not applied, requiring repeated interactions.
     *   **Solution/Workaround:**
         *   User explicitly reminds the AI of the correct XML format and the instruction *not* to use the placeholder.
         *   User provides the correct XML format as a reminder if the AI struggles.
+        *   User shortens prompts or breaks down requests if conversation history is very long to mitigate context window issues.
-        *   AI assistant (internal): Ongoing effort to improve adherence to the specified output format.
+        *   AI assistant (internal): Ongoing effort to improve adherence to the specified output format and manage context better.
 User feedback is critical for this.

 ## II.
 Closed Bugs in Kratia Forums Application